jonbcampos-alto/optimization-problem/README.md

 | ... | ... | ... |
 | x | value of item x | weight of item x |

-Your response output should include:
+Your response output should include (for each file):
 - total value of knapsack
 - time to run solution
 - indexes of items selected